GestaltCogTeam/BasicTS/README.md

 > [!IMPORTANT]
-> If you find this repository useful for your work, please cite it as such:
+> If you find this repository helpful for your work, please consider citing the following benchmarking paper:
 > ```LaTeX
 > @article{shao2023exploring,
 >    title={Exploring Progress in Multivariate Time Series Forecasting: Comprehensive Benchmarking and Heterogeneity Analysis},